greg-raven/Impeachment-Chronicles/_posts/2022-03-27-prof-calls-for-trump-assassination.md

 This isn't the first time that Furness has called for violence.
 In late September 2020, Furness wrote a tweet listing several journalists, including *The Post Millennial*'s editor-at-large Andy Ngo, and prominent conservative figures that he would like to "launch" towards the sun.

-"I'd like to build an arc and fill it with, Michael Tracey, Andrew Sullivan, Bari Weiss, Andy Ngo, Ian Miles Cheong, Jordan Peterson, Ben Shapiro, and Fox &amp; Friends.
+"I'd like to build an arc and fill it with, Michael Tracey, Andrew Sullivan, Bari Weiss, Andy Ngo, Ian Miles Cheong, Jordan Peterson, Ben Shapiro, and Fox & Friends.
 And then launch it toward the sun," Furness wrote on Sept.
 9, 2020.

 On Penn State University's website, Furness describes himself as an author, researcher, and teacher, per the university's About page.